-Sustainability is an ongoing continuous journey involving a process of change of corporate culture and close engagement with all stakeholders, in particular, understanding their expectations and responding to their concerns and integrating these concerns on economic, environment, social and governance sustainability into the operations.
+Sustainability is an ongoing continuous journey involving a process of change of corporate culture and close engagement with all stakeholders, in particular, understanding their expectations and responding to their concerns and integrating these concerns on economic, environmental, social and governance sustainability into the operations.
 Having identified the areas of concern and expectations of its stakeholders, the Group's engagement with its stakeholders as illustrated below is a continuous and ongoing process.

 Stakeholders Areas of Concern Engagement Method Customers Product quality & design; Customer service satisfaction; Efficient complaint resolution; and Safety and Security.
-Information shared through the Group's website / Facebook page; Constant engagement during sales promotions, campaigns, interaction; Customer appreciation & loyalty program; and Community networking sessions.; and Adoption and leveraging on virtual reality (VR) technology, online digital means and IoT platforms.
+Information shared through the Group's website / Facebook page; Constant engagement during sales promotions, campaigns and interaction; Customer appreciation & loyalty program; and Community networking sessions.; and Adoption and leveraging on virtual reality (VR) technology, online digital means and IoT platforms.

-Stakeholder Engagement cont'd
+Stakeholder Engagement Cont'd

-Stakeholders Areas of Concern Engagement Method Employees Ethics & Integrity; Learning and Continuous Development; Performance Management; and Remuneration, Incentives and Working Environment.
-Corporate Liability - Section 17A of the Malaysian Anti-Corruption Commission Act 2009; and Compliance with MCO's Standard Operating Procedures ("SOPs") platforms; Various departmental discussions/ meetings conducted by the head of departments with their subordinate; Training programmes; and Communication/feedback through Shareholders & Investors Financial Performance and business strategy; and Stable income/dividend distribution.
-Annual General Meeting; (whether physical, virtual or hybrid) Annual Report; Quarterly Report; Media releases/Announcements; Feedback through the Group's website and email.
-Regulatory Bodies Compliance and adhere security 8 safety issues; Public nuisance issues; and Labour practices; Meetings and events; and Forums. (both physical and virtual) Suppliers & Contractors Transparent contract award practices and Fair pricing/payment schedules Sustainable building practices and methods; Timely completion and delivery compliance with HDA; and Compliance with MCO and Ministry of Health's SOPs Contract negotiations; Contractor registration; Site inspection & verification; Communicated and highlighted Group's ABC policy to all major suppliers and contractors; and Local communities Environmental matters; Impact on existing businesses; and Transparency & accounting; and Safety and security Social activities organized by the Group Media releases; and Community engagement Assistance via advice and financial contribution to set up residents' committee
+Stakeholders Areas of Concern Engagement Method Employees Ethics & Integrity; Learning and Continuous Development; Performance Management; Remuneration, Incentives and Working Environment; and Corporate Liability - Section 17A of the Malaysian Anti-Corruption Commission Act 2009. meetings conducted by the Head of Departments with their subordinates; Shareholders & Investors Financial Performance and business strategy; and Stable income/dividend distribution.
+Annual General Meeting; (whether physical, virtual or hybrid) Annual Report; Quarterly Report; Media releases/Announcements;and Feedback through the Group's website and email.
+Regulatory Bodies Compliance and adhere security & safety issues; Public nuisance issues; and Labour practices.
+Meetings and events; and Forums. (both physical and virtual) Suppliers & Contractors Transparent contract award practices; Fair pricing/payment schedules; Sustainable building practices and methods; and Timely completion and delivery compliance with HDA.
+Site inspection & verification; and Local communities Environmental matters; Impact on existing businesses; Transparency & accounting; and Safety and security.
+Social activities organized by the Group Media releases; Community engagement; and Assistance via advice and financial contribution to set up residents' committee.